Mohammad Muneem

-Mohammad Muneem Nazir (born 1983) is an Indian singer, songwriter and poet who sings and writes in the Kashmiri, Urdu and Hindi languages.
+Mohammad Muneem Nazir (born 1983) is a singer, songwriter and poet from the Indian-administered Kashmir who sings and writes in the Kashmiri, Urdu and Hindi languages.
 Hailing from Srinagar in the Kashmir Valley, Muneem founded Alif, in 2008.
 He is known for making music that combines Kashmiri traditional and folk styles with western and contemporary genres.

 Early life and education

 Mohammad Muneem was born in 1983 in Srinagar in the erstwhile state of Jammu and Kashmir in India.
 Muneem attended the all-boys Tyndale Biscoe School in Srinagar.
 At age nine, he was sent to a boarding school in Dehradun, Uttarakhand, where he felt abandoned.
 He moved back to Srinagar after two and a half years.
 He performed for the first time at the age of 15 in 1998, at the Sher-e-Kashmir International Convention Centre in Srinagar for a NIIT event.
 Muneem grew up in Srinagar amidst the violence of the 1990s and early 2000s insurgency in the region, which has had an influence on his artistry.
 In 2000, he began learning how to play the guitar, on his own.
 He moved to Pune in 2001 for higher studies, graduated with a degree in engineering and went on to pursue a master's degree in business administration.
 He states that he suffered a hate crime in 2003, in which he was badly injured.